ImaginationForPeople/imaginationforpeople/docs/setup_dev_env.rst

     127.0.0.1   i4p-dev.com

+You can also use your zeroconf (avahi, bonjour) host, such as mymachine.local.

 In the subsequent sections we assume that the hostname pointing to your development machine is ``i4p-dev.com`` but you can use another hostname if you wish.